Phase 2

 Performance Targets Include

-• Launch a comprehensive plan for campus internal communication leveraging multiple communication channels by Fall 2025
+• Develop a comprehensive plan for campus internal communication leveraging multiple communication channels by Fall 2025 with plans of implementation for Winter 2026

 • Expand internal communication satisfaction by at least 10% annually from Fall 2026 to Fall 2028 as measured by internal satisfaction surveys